FOREX-Dollar holds just below 150 yen ahead of busy central bank, data-packed week

 World FX rates https://tmsnrt.rs/2RBWI5E

-(Reporting by Rae Wee in Singapore and Alun John in London; Editing by Muralikumar Anantharaman and Miral Fahmy)
+(Reporting by Rae Wee in Singapore and Alun John in London; Editing by Miral Fahmy and Mark Potter)

 ((Rae.Wee@thomsonreuters.com;))